DOGGY DAY CARE

 How Doverdoggies Day Care works

 If you and your dog are happy, I will then take your dog for a short walk, so that he/she will be used to me entering your home, walking him/her and for me to assess his/her needs.
-(When your dog starts day care, I will collect your dog from your home in the morning and return him/her home in the afternoon).
+(When your dog starts day care, I will collect your dog from your home in the morning and return him/her home in the afternoon, or you can do both yourself).
 From there we can arrange when your dog would have his/her assessment day.
-This is when I would first give your dog a good walk before taking him/her into our doggy playground to become familiar with the scents of the other dogs.
+This is when I would first give your dog a good walk before taking him/her into the doggy daycare to become familiar with the scents of the other dogs.
 Your dog will then be taken into the quiet area of the centre which is sectioned off from the other dogs.
 Your dog will then be carefully introduced to one other dog that is compatible.
 From there I would take things slowly.
 It may take a few hours or a few days before your dog is completely relaxed and happy, but there is no rush.
 Your dog will be carefully and patiently cared for.
 I am studying to become a dog behaviourist and will only socialise your dog using behaviourist methods, experience and the utmost care.

 Chester having a rest in the shade